dheerajshenoy/iv/README.md

 # Features

 + Tabbed interface to open multiple images in one window
++ Auto reload images when they change on disk (optional)
 + Minimap to preview the entire image and navigate easily (with click to move support)
 + Support for animated images
 + View EXIF metadata \[OPTIONAL\](Enabled if `libexiv2` is found during compilation)